-Most listings are in the $20's per square foot per year.
-The Renton submarket is going through a decrease in rates.
-In the last 3 months, the median rate fell $2 per sqft per year.
-That's a 8% decrease in rent.
+On average, listings lease in the $20's per square foot per year.
+The Renton submarket is experiencing a decline in rates.
+In the last 3 months, the median rate fell $1 per sqft per year.
+That's a 2% decrease in rent.

-Compared to the rest of the Seattle Metropolitan Area market, the Renton submarket has lower rates, so you should have no trouble finding a great deal in this discounted region.
+Compared to the rest of the Seattle Metropolitan Area market, the Renton region has less expensive rates, so you should have no trouble finding a great deal in this discounted submarket.

-In the last 90 days, 7 listings have been listed, which means new availabilities might be going fast.
+In the last 90 days, 18 listings have come on the market, which means spaces most likley are going fast.
 You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+About 78% of the available space in the Renton are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,050 sqft.
-Most buildings in this region are close to 2 stories.
-Most buildings in this area were built in 1983 and are Class A.
+Even though the median size is 3,210 sqft, there are still 0 office spaces below 2,000 sqft.
+Most buildings in this market are around 2 stories.
+Most buildings in this area were built in 1986 and are Class A.